Andrettin/Wyrmsun/readme.txt

 - Improved the performance of unit status effect timer decrementing.
 - Improved the performance of random unit movement (e.g. fauna random movement).
 - Improved the performance of unit pathfinding.
+- Added the Dwarven Geomancer, a spellcaster which possesses earth-related spells, and is trained at the Dwarven Academy.

 * Upgrades
 - The Architecture icon has been updated.